 Washing your pads might seem like a drag if you've never tried it, but it's really simple.
 PIMP pads don't need any special treatment.
 The best way to wash your pads is to pop 'em in the washer and toss 'em in the dryer.
 Don't get around to doing laundry as often as you’d like?
 No problem.
 You don't have to wash your pad the moment you’ve finished using it.
 Just throw 'em in the hamper and wash your pads whenever you happen to do laundry next.
 Now with all the anxiety that’s floating around about menstrual blood, it might seem a little odd at first.
 But this routine is tried, true, and the ladies of Party In My Pants swear by it.

-Travelling with your PIMPs isn't as tricky as you might think.
+Traveling with your PIMPs isn't as tricky as you might think.
 PIMP cloth pads fold up securely into individual (and super stealthy!) carrying pouches.
 Your used pad stay perfectly contained, and your clean pads fit conveniently into your bag.
 And as long as your pads are stored in a relatively dry and breathable place, you can postpone washing them until it's convenient.
-If you're travelling light, you can make do with 2-3 pads.
+If you're traveling light, you can make do with 2-3 pads.
 Wash a couple by hand, let them dry overnight, and use them again the next day.

 Good news: PIMP pads are much more comfortable and work better than either disposable pads or tampons.
 Cloth pads, especially well-designed ones, are worlds away from bulky, sweaty, bikini-waxing disposables.
-Even sworn tampon girls are now crazy for PIMPs!

 PIMP cloth pads are made of soft, thin fabric and held in place with small nickel-free metal snaps.
 You know that obnoxious rustling with disposable pads?
-PIMPs have zero plastic, so they´re as quiet as can be.
+PIMPs have zero plastic, so they're as quiet as can be.
 And PIMP pads are so thin you never have to worry about lumps or bumps appearing in your pants, skirts, or shorts.

 Most of the uncomfy-ness associated with disposable pads has to do with their synthetic materials and adhesive strips.
 Disposable pads typically have synthetic webbing and are held together by plastic components.
 All that stuff makes pads way less breathable.
 It also creates a humid, sweaty environment, which makes bacteria happy and your disposable stink.
 And sooner or later, the adhesive backing goes astray: onto skin or in pubic hair.
 Ouch!
 And though you might forget your tampon is there most of the time, inserting and pulling it out can be another matter.
 Tampons soak up your menstrual blood AND all the fluids in your vaginal tissue.
 Dry tampons and an un-lubricated vagina?
 Enough said.

 Still questioning how you feel about menstruation, or on the fence about whether to switch to cloth pads?
 It can be a little scary at first.
 Probably ever since you can remember you've been getting the same old message: keep it secret, keep it safe, and by all means throw it away!
 We hope our website gives you some helpful information and food for thought.
-Lots of women who were once anti-pad can't imagine ever going back to tampons or even a menstrual cup.
+Lots of people who were once anti-pad can't imagine ever going back to tampons or even a menstrual cup.

 Party In My Pants' all-in-one design makes for a thin, comfortable and easy to use pad.
 Most commercially available cloth pads have two separate parts: a holder and insert.
 Party In My Pants cloth pads have a cotton top layer, absorbent cotton core, and a unique leak-proof nylon bottom shield.
 No assembly required!
 Party In My Pants don't have fussy multiple parts that get lost or misplaced.
 And without separate pieces, PIMP pads won't shift or bunch uncomfortably.

 Party In My Pants are top-stitched around the edge, while most other reusable pads are serge stitched.
 Serging is quicker, but not as durable.
-Some women find that a serge stitch chafes or just plain irritates their skin.
+Some people find that a serge stitch chafes or just plain irritates their skin.
 Plus, you can only fix surge stitching if you have a special sewing machine.
 If needed, Party In My Pants are easily repaired with a regular sewing machine or needle and thread, giving your pad extra-long life!

 And who said pads have to be boring anyway?
 Party In My Pants believes that your pads are an expression of your personal style, sense of humor, or a celebration of your cycle!
 Whether that means a pickle, dinosaur, or flower patterned pad, we've got a PIMP to match your unique style (and make you smile).
 No other company offers such a wide variety of fabric patterns or colors.
 You want choices?
 We've got 'em!
 Partypantspads.com offers over 20 different fabrics in each size.
 The selection changes often as we introduce new fabrics.
 Sign-up for our e-newsletter and be the first in the know about new patterns!